-Whether you’re a new expat here or you’re moving to Singapore soon, you’ve probably heard the words “Cold Storage” or “FairPrice” being mentioned in terms of shopping for food on the island.
-In fact, there are plenty of options for picking up affordable, quality produce – it just depends on what you’re after.
+Whether you’re a new expat here or you’re moving to Singapore soon, you’ve probably heard the words “Cold Storage” or “FairPrice” being mentioned in terms of shopping for food.
+In fact, there are plenty of options for picking up quality produce – it just depends on what you’re after.
 Some focus on price (cheap), others specialise in premium meat, international fresh fruit or organic choices – most provide online deliveries.

 An online platform akin to a “global farmer’s market”, OpenTaste grants its customers wholesale rate on farm-fresh produce – everything from meat and dairy products to fruits and vegetables, plus a variety of pantry products.
 That means you can expect prices to be 30 to 50 percent cheaper than for the same items carried at local bricks-and-mortar supermarkets and specialty online grocers!
 There’s also a sizeable selection of organic goodies choose from, including fresh fruits, veggies, and meats.

 Premium members ($49.99 per year or $5.99 per month) enjoy free delivery on all orders over $49, as well as a 2% reward on all purchases.
 Otherwise, delivery is free on orders with bulk items over $150 and orders without bulk items over $49.
 Smaller orders cost between $4.95 to $6.95 to deliver.